cpuwolf/Quickmadedevice/README.md

 # Quickmadedevice

-Quickmade devices USB HID handling plugin for X-Plane 11/12.
+Quickmade devices USB handling plugin for X-Plane 11/12.
 It has great extensibility to add more aircrafts on your own.

 its built-in Lua Language engine is easy for programming beginner